ohnganie/python-exercises/README.md

 5 solutions to python exercises

-The python exercises demonstrates the Author's understanding of Pyhton.
+The python exercises demonstrates the Author's understanding of Python.

 ## Built With